bluntwizard/steam_deck_dub_edition/docs/ci-cd-setup.md

 # CI/CD Pipeline Documentation

-This document describes the continuous integration and continuous deployment (CI/CD) pipeline for the Steam Deck DUB Edition project.
+This document describes the continuous integration and continuous deployment (CI/CD) pipeline for the Grimoire project.

 ## Overview